 Following a competitive pitch and under extremely tight deadlines, 26 out of 31 forces present at a supplier event chose to work with us to create their county-wide crime mapping websites.
 We eventually expanded this number to work with 31 of the 43 police forces in England and Wales, meeting the Home Secretary’s deadline for publication.

-We successfully brought together forces with diverse skills and needs, unifying them through the delivery of a single digital platform, where they could each log in and provide sensitive crime data in a single, definitive format - the first time such a cross-force solution had been achieved.
+Successfully bringing together forces with diverse skills and needs, we provided them them with a single digital platform, where they could each log in and provide sensitive crime data in a single, definitive format - the first time such a cross-force solution had been achieved.

 We developed the complex methods and algorithms required to anonymise sensitive crime data so that it could be safely published without identifying victims of crime.
 Rigorous testing was carried out on both the website and hardware to ensure any attempts to hack the site failed.